Appreciation

 Depreciation

-The decreasing value of a property.
-This is usually attributed to a collapse in the UK housing market or issues within the local area.
+The decrease in the value of a property.
+This is usually attributed to either a downturn in the broader UK housing market or issues within the local area.

 Disbursements